cabo/senml-jc/green.md

 These premise are selected in the context of this contribution to reflect best-case scenarios wherever possible.
 Regardless, most impacts scale proportionally with encoding size reduction.

-Due to channel utilization, there are secondary energy consumption impacts that are caused by larger data encodings: as network utilisation increases, there there is more channel contention causing more re-transmissions due to congestion control mechanisms, which in practice are typically more expensive.
+Due to channel utilization, there are secondary energy consumption impacts that are caused by larger data encodings: as network utilization increases, there there is more channel contention causing more re-transmissions due to congestion control mechanisms, which in practice are typically more expensive.
 The need for additional concentrators is a related consecutive requirement that can cause again additional resources or results in more energy consumption.

 {::include lora-rx-leaf.md}
 {: #lora-rx-leaf title="LoRa leaf-node Receive Energy (mJ)"}